-From transformative processes like agriculture, mining or urban development, to the simple need to dispose of waste materials and end-of-life products.
+From transformative processes like agriculture, mining, or urban development, to the simple need to dispose of waste materials and end-of-life products.
 Humans are indeed agents of change, but that’s not an exclusive property of humans.
-All living systems exist by shaping its environment, consuming resources and energy.
+All living systems exist by shaping their environment, consuming resources, and energy.
 Evolution has mostly favoured both organisms and ecosystems that do so in the most efficient manner possible.

 What’s unique about human activity is the scale at which we’ve become able to transform the landscape, mobilize resources and energy, and the fact that we have, for a short period in our history, been able to do so in a non-optimal way.

 As new data is gathered that shows the length and breadth of our impact on pre-existing natural ecosystems, including the planet as a very broad system, it has become normal practice – in many countries, at least – to regulate our activity to preserve, as much as possible, a “balance” that we don’t understand very much about.

 Certain actions causing negative impacts are banned, others are addressed by imposing measures to mitigate impacts and, possibly, compensate local impacts by restorative actions elsewhere; setting mandatory standards has also been another effective way of shaping human activity to becoming less impactful, where efficient/optimal use of land, energy, and materials has made a come-back to human enterprise.

 What is not always considered is that we can also have a positive impact on the landscape.

 To achieve it, we are usually required to have a good understanding of the complex processes overlaying our territory and aim our project at a measurable positive outcome.

 Negative impacts should be strictly necessary and contained by all means available.